 BIOL2024 Principles of Zoology and Lab This course covers common life processes of animals from the chemical to systemic levels.
 Major topics include animal taxonomy, physiology, behavior, evolution, and ecology.
 Zoology requires students to view animals in different settings and identify many of the animal phyla.
 This course includes a laboratory component covering laboratory and field techniques.
-Prerequisites: Successful completion of BIOL1004, General Biology and Lab.
+Prerequisites: Successful completion of BIOL1004, General Biology and Lab OR permission of the Instructor.
 4 credits.
 ACTS: BIOL 1054